loganwuu/shift_cipher/README.md

 * The shift value is the number of places to shift each letter over.
 * If the shift direction is "right" then you will add the shift value.
 For example: "a" with a shift value of 1 and a direction of right would become "b".
 A shift direction of "left" with a shift value of 1 would turn "b" into "a".
 * If the shift amount takes you over the bounds of the alphabet then cycle back to the beginning.
 For example: a shift value of 3 with the direction of right would turn "z" into "c".
-* The shift value must be a positive integer
+* The shift value must be a positive integer.
 * The shift direction must be either "left" or "right".
 * The only special characters that should be allowed in the input phrase are spaces and punctuation.
 * Any spaces or punctuation in the input phrase should be ignored and reproduced in the final result without being shifted.